-MAUVE.
-MAUVE (Pillutla et al., 2021) is a recently proposed metric that automatically measures the token distribution closeness between the generated text and the human-written text.
+MAUVE [32] is a metric that measures the token distribution closeness between the generated text and human-written text.
 A higher MAUVE score means the model generates more human-like texts.

 4.2 Results

 The experimental results on Wikitext-103 are shown in Table 1.